santhosh0401/Resume-Builder/README-CHANGES.md

 This module represents the **Frontend Trial Task** focusing on **resume preview, customization, and real-time visualization** using **React + TypeScript**.

----

-## 🎯 Trial Task Objective

-As part of the **Resume System – Trial Task**, the goal was to conceptualize and implement one core frontend component for the ecosystem:
-> **Frontend Development – Design a modern UI for the resume preview and customization page.**

----

 ## 🛠️ Approach & Implementation